akhiljay/akamai_devpops_ext/README.md

 * `npm install -g yez` This is the NodeJS app that the extension speaks with to pass the terminal commands you type inside the extension
 * Download this repo as a zip file and unzip it

-If you are having issues with the npm install, please run this command inside the root of the zip file `sudo find . -type f -name '*.js' -exec sed -i '' -e "s/process.EventEmitter/require('events')/g" {} +` - you will most probably need to run this if you have node 7.0 and above installed in your laptop.
+If you are having issues with the npm install, please run the command below inside the root of the zip file.
+You will most probably need to run this if you have node 7.0 and above installed in your laptop.
+`sudo find . -type f -name '*.js' -exec sed -i '' -e "s/process.EventEmitter/require('events')/g" {} +`

 ## Usage